The Dark Side of Rich Rewards: Understanding and Mitigating Noise in VLM Rewards: Theoretical Analysis

+The reward noise issue can be framed within the context of HuRL by \citet{DBLP:conf/nips/ChengKS21}.
+HuRL mandates that auxiliary reward signals serve as heuristics, where $h: \mathcal S \rightarrow \mathbb R$ approximates the future total rewards an agent expects to get starting from state $s$ under the optimal policy $\pi^*$ (i.e., $h(s) \approx V^*(s)$).
+First of all, we establish the following assumption:

+\begin{restatable}{assumption}{instruction_as_landmark} The expert instruction sequence $L = {l_1, l_2, \dots, l_n}$ specifies a sequence of state and action landmarks guiding the agent toward goal states $\mathcal{S}_G$.
+Landmarks are key states or key actions that must hold or occur in any trajectories that reach $\mathcal{S}_G$. \end{restatable}

+Assumption~\ref{assump:instruction_as_landmark} is reasonable and reflects the quality of expert instructions, which are crucial for the agent to reach the goal efficiently.

+We now present the important proposition connecting VLM-based reward models to HuRL: \begin{restatable}{proposition}{vlmtohurlprop} In sparse reward settings, VLM-based reward models, as implemented in Algorithm~\ref{alg:instruction_guided_rl}, can be viewed as a heuristic function $h(s_t)$ in HuRL that estimates $V^*(s_t)$. \end{restatable}

-Using HuRL framework allows us to analyze how false positive rewards influence on policy performance gap, defined as $V^{*}(s_0) - V^{\pi}(s_0)$.
-We will demonstrate that false positive rewards increase the upper bound of this gap, whereas false negative rewards maintain this upper bound.
+The proof is in \aref{app_subsec:app_sec:vlm_reward_model_heuristic}.
+HuRL framework allows us to analyze how false positive rewards influence on \emph{optimality gap}, defined as $V^{*}(s_0) - V^{\pi}(s_0)$, a metric that is used for theoretical analysis of the convergence speed of RL algorithms --- the smaller the gap, the faster the convergence.
+We demonstrate that false positive rewards increase the upper bound of this gap, whereas false negative rewards maintain this upper bound.